krishnasai-narayana/mindpulse-ai-gemma4/README.md

 ---

 ## Author

-Built for the Gemma 4 Buildathon.
+Krishna Sai Narayana has built it for the Gemma 4 Buildathon.